jkingyens/c2k/readme.md

     $ git clone https://github.com/jkingyens/c2k.git && cd c2k
     $ npm install -g

-If you want to test your counter functionality locally I recommend installing [Docker for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac?tab=description) and [docker-compose](https://github.com/docker/compose/releases). `c2k` will output a server component that deploys out-of-the-box with these tools.

 ## create a counter

 A counter will live in a new empty directory: